Tasmanian giant freshwater crayfish: Habitat

 A. gouldi inhabit slow-moving rivers and streams of several sizes including headwaters and rivulets.
 Water should be of high quality with high dissolved oxygen content, little suspended sediment, and water temperatures between 5.2-21 C, although relatively low temperatures are preferred.
 Adults need still, deep pools with submerged decaying logs and overhanging, but not eroding, banks to shelter beneath.

 Juveniles prefer shallow, faster-flowing stream habitats with distinct cavities to hide under and higher portions of bolder substrate and moss cover.

 Excellent habitat requires intact, native riparian vegetation which is densely canopied and shades the waterways.
 However, the species has been recorded in confines of non-native riparian vegetation (e.g. pine plantations), without riparian vegetation and in farm dams.
 A 1994 study failed to find crayfish in waterways of established agricultural areas where all riparian vegetation had been removed.

 Commercial importance

 Fishing for the giant freshwater crayfish was never a commercial proposition, and its slow growth and aggressive nature suggest that the species is not suitable for aquaculture.
 As an edible animal, they are further disadvantaged of being so spiny that they can cut hands if carelessly shelled after cooking, and they yield little meat relative to total weight.
 However, the striking nature of the species makes it a potential tourism drawcard.
+The Lobster Ponds Haven, a community run refuge for the lobsters, at Flowerdale near Wynyard receives around 1650 tourists a year.